 After five years of negotiations between Andorra and the European Community, Andorra succeeded in obtaining sovereignty in 1993.

-As a vestige of Charlemagne’s Empire, Andorra is a small land locked principality snuggled between France and Spain.
-Andorra is jointly governed by two co-princes, being the President of France and the Bishop of Ugrell of Spain.
-The co-princes hold sovereign power over the principality except on issues of economic and social matters.
-Andorra’s trade was ruled by two parallel agreements negotiated between France and Spain.
-When the EU negotiated to admit Spain into the European Community (EC) in 1979, the change also meant any future trade agreements renegotiated with Andorra would also have to be aligned to conform to EC regulations.
+As a vestige of Charlemagne’s Empire, Andorra is a small land-locked principality snuggled between France and Spain.
+The President of France and the Bishop of Ugrell of Spain jointly govern Andorra as co-princes.
+They hold sovereign power over the principality except on issues of economic and social matters.
+Two parallel agreements ruled Andorra’s trade, negotiated between France and Spain.
+When the EU negotiated to admit Spain into the European Community (EC) in 1979, the change also meant any future trade agreements renegotiated with Andorra would also have to conform to EC regulations.
 It was not until Spain was admitted into the European Community in 1985 where negotiations concerning Andorra commenced, although pre-negotiations had been ongoing in the interim.

-According to custom, the French government acting in conjunction with the French co-prince traditionally negotiated on behalf of Andorra, and until the 1980’s this raised very few problems.
-Internally, Andorran economic interests were negotiated by the Andorran Executive Council (AEC).
+According to custom, the French government, acting in conjunction with the French co-prince, traditionally negotiated on behalf of Andorra.
+In fact, until the 1980s this raised very few problems.
+Internally, the Andorran Executive Council (AEC) negotiated economic interests.
 The AEC desired to become especially active in external trade negotiations with the EC as they mistrusted the French mediators.
-At the time of negotiations, Andorra’s economy was based on shopping tourism as it was exempt from Value Added Tax (VAT) and custom’s duties.
+At the time of negotiations, Andorra’s economy was based on shopping tourism as it was exempt from value-added tax (VAT) and customs duties.
 Needless to say, with the savings they offered, Andorra enjoyed a steady supply of shoppers from both Spain and France.

 Andorran representatives were eager to break free from the French government’s direct involvement.
 The French co-prince refused to sit down with the Spanish Mitre or the AEC.
-The AEC took the opportunity by adopting the attitude that Andorra was in fact a sovereign state, and appealed to its citizenry for support.
-The furore resulted in the European Community recognising that Andorra was a state, thereby raising its international status.
-The AEC could now dismiss France’s representation, but would still employ representation of the French co-prince and the Mitre from Spain in the negotiations.
+The AEC took the opportunity by adopting the attitude that Andorra was in fact a sovereign state.
+The AEC therefore appealed to its citizenry for support.
+The furor resulted in the EC recognizing that Andorra was a state, thereby raising its international status.
+The AEC could now dismiss France’s representation.
+However, it would still employ representation of the French co-prince and the Mitre from Spain in the negotiations.

 The main issue was customs negotiations.
 Also, Spain wanted Andorra to change its legislation to create unions for its workers, the majority of whom were of Spanish origin.
-Andorra found this unacceptable, and negotiations were stalemated for one year.
+Andorra found this unacceptable, and negotiations stayed in stalemate for one year.
 Spain finally relented on this issue and negotiations resumed.
-The European Commission drew up a draft agreement which was presented to the French co-prince, the Spanish Mitre and the AEC in December of 1987.
+The European Commission drew up a draft agreement, which they then presented to the French co-prince, the Spanish Mitre, and the AEC in December of 1987.
 The two co-princes chose the AEC to represent the three groups in the negotiations.